patschwork/digiYiiKam/README.md

 Go to the digiyiikam folder and run `php yii utils/generate-thumbnails`

 # New or updated data in digiKam
-When you add photos to your collections digiYiiKam needs to know about this.
+When you add photos to your collections, digiYiiKam needs to know about this.
 You can also create regular schedules (e.g. with a cron job) to automate this.
 Note: Tags and other metadata are always realtime taken from digiKam.